Develop

 Migrate to MR Utility Kit

-This page will help you migrate existing apps from OculusXRSceneActor to MR Utility Kit, it focuses on the differences between them.
+This page helps you migrate existing apps from AOculusXRSceneActor to Mixed Reality Utility Kit (MRUK).
+It focuses on the differences between the two systems.
 If you are starting a new project, refer to the MR Utility Kit documentation.

 Loading the Scene